 Telemedicine offers another use.
 For instance, some heart patients wear special monitors that gather information about the way their heart is working.
 The data is sent to implanted devices that deliver a shock to correct an errant rhythm.

 Business also can use M2M communications for tracking inventory and security.
 Late in 2007, M2M communications helped break up a heavy equipment theft ring.
 A rental company noticed sensors on its equipment showed the bulldozers were almost 100 miles from where they were supposed to be.
 Checking on other equipment rented the same day at different locations showed a similar trend, and the business used its M2M communications to disable the engines on the equipment and contacted law enforcement.
 Officers found that the company's equipment, along with a dozen other stolen pieces, were headed for the Mexican border.

 Machine-to-machine communication appears to have a bright future.
 It's a flexible technology that uses common equipment in new ways.
 Every day, businesses, engineers, scientists, doctors and many others are finding new ways to use this new communications tool.

-For more information about M2M communications and related topics, check out the links on the next page.
+For more information about M2M communications and related topics, check out the links below.